 Executive Candidate Warning Signs

 Recruiting top C-level senior executive talent takes time — often more than a CEO would like.
 In fact, for companies that really believe employees are their most valuable asset, the Founder and Chairman of Kevin Ryan has a “simple test” to make sure they walk the walk.
 In an article he wrote for Harvard Business Review, Mr. Ryan advises, “Ask the CEO if he or she spends more time on recruiting and managing people than on any other activity.
 For me, the answer has always been yes.”
 In executive search, it is important to manage time effectively by quickly eliminating executive candidates that are not viable.
 Culling your long list of candidates down to a curated shortlist of contenders optimizes executive recruiting and talent acquisition as it speeds time-to-hire.
 And culling that list down is easier when you know the warning signs an executive candidate is a waste of time.

 A Greater New York City Area retained executive search firm, The Good Search recruits top executive candidates for executive recruiting clients in media and technology.
 Over the years in our work as executive search consultants, we’ve learned to recognize the signs an executive candidate is not a contender.
-Listed below is our list of the top 6 reasons not to hire an executive candidate is a waste of time.
+Listed below is our list of the top 6 signs an executive candidate is a waste of time.

 1. Money Fixation